General Steps and Expectations

 What Human Resources guidance do you have for employees regarding isolation and leave?

-leaves of absence, or reasonable accommodations may apply.
-Please contact Ranea Taylor
+and/or reasonable accommodations may apply.
+Please contact Ranea Taylor in HR for

 What is the proper protocol for staff members who have been exposed to someone who